byroot/byroot.github.io/_posts/2025-01-29-so-you-want-to-remove-the-gvl.markdown

 but that's not exactly my opinion.

 I do absolutely think the GVL is currently causing some very real problems in real world applications, namely contention.
-But this is very different from wanting the GVL removed and could be noticeably improved in other ways.
+But this is very different from wanting the GVL removed and I beleive the situation could be noticeably improved in other ways.

 If you've read [my short article on how to properly measure IO time in Ruby](/ruby/performance/2025/01/23/io-instrumentation.html), you may be familiar with the GVL contention problem, but let me include the same test script here: